Data Science in a Glass Box

 If you’re lucky, there is a pull request describing the code changes.
 Maybe someone remembers that an upstream provider republished a file.
 Maybe there’s a CI log showing that the pipeline passed.

-Those things are useful, but they aren’t evidence.
+Those things are useful, but they weren’t designed to preserve evidence.

-Once the next deployment runs, much of that context disappears.
+Once the next deployment runs, much of that context evaporates.
 The warehouse moves forward.
-CI logs age out.
+Logs age out.
 The “latest” tables overwrite yesterday’s state.
-Six months later, reconstructing why a release happened often becomes an archaeological exercise.
+Six months later, reconstructing how a change was introduced often becomes an archaeological excavation.

 We tend to think of publishing data as shipping it.
-The pipeline finishes, the tables are updated, and we move on to the next release.
+The pipeline builds, the tables are updated, and we move on to the next release.

-I think data releases deserve the same level of care.
+I think my data releases deserve the same level of care.

 Rather than shipping data like sealed crates, we should think about curating releases more like museum exhibits.
-The data may be the centerpiece, but it’s the surrounding context (the changelog and the validation evidence) that allows someone else to understand what they’re looking at months or even years later.
+The data may be the centerpiece, but it’s the surrounding context (like the changelogs and validation evidence) that allows someone else to understand what they’re looking at months or even years later.

 Transparency is the feature

 A black box asks consumers to trust its outputs.
 A glass box lets them inspect them.
-A transparent system produces enough evidence that trust becomes a consequence rather than a requirement.
+A transparent system doesn’t ask you to trust it.
+It gives you enough evidence to decide for yourself.

 Transparency isn’t about exposing every SQL statement or expecting analysts to inspect execution plans.
 It means that every published release carries enough context to answer questions like: